DominikHruza/PhysioConnect/README.md

 ```
 cd physio-connect-docker
 ```
-3. Open a terminal and run the following command to start the services:
+3. Run the following command to start the services:

 ```
 docker-compose up -d